corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-Optionally define where in a JSON endpoint is the array of options to populate a dropdown list with
+- Description: Optionally define where in a JSON endpoint is the array of options to populate a dropdown list with

 <!-- div:right-panel -->

 ![](../assets/pathToOptionsArray.png)

-When the rule modeler is defining the list of dropdown options, they can do so with the Option entity.
+- Description: When the rule modeler is defining the list of dropdown options, they can do so with the `Option` entity.

 ---
 <!-- div:title-panel -->

-## Option (UI.containers.uiControls.option)
+## Option
+`UI.containers.uiControls.option`
 <!-- div:title-panel -->

 ### displayName

 <!-- div:left-panel -->

-The displayed option within a multiple-choice dropdown.
-When selected, it is stored as the corresponding value under the attribute assigned UIControl.fieldName
+- Description: The displayed option within a multiple-choice dropdown.
+When selected, it is stored as the corresponding value under the attribute assigned `UIControl.fieldName`

 <!-- div:title-panel -->